muzafferarikan/gNOMO2/README.md

     - [Intermediate outputs](#intermediate-outputs)

 # Overview
 gNOMO2 comprises six modules, each tailored for specific omics data combination (shown below).
-Module 1 accepts 16S rRNA gene amplicon sequencing data (AS) as input and generates a protein database suitable for metaproteomics studies, a taxa abundance plot and a phyloseq object that can be used for downstream analysis in other microbiome tools.
-Modules 2 to 6 handle different combinations of AS, metagenomics (MG), metatranscriptomics (MT), and metaproteomics(MP) data, creating omics-specific protein databases, abundance tables, plots, differential abundance analysis results, and pathway-level integration analysis results.
+Module 1 accepts 16S rRNA gene amplicon sequencing (AS) data as input and generates a protein database suitable for metaproteomics studies, a taxa abundance plot and a phyloseq object that can be used for downstream analysis in other microbiome tools.
+Modules 2 to 6 handle different combinations of AS, metagenomics (MG), metatranscriptomics (MT), and metaproteomics(MP) data, creating omics-specific protein databases, abundance tables, plots, differential abundance analysis results, joint visualization and pathway-level integration analysis results.

 ![Local Image](images/pipeline_overview.jpg)

-# Installation
+# Requirements
 To use gNOMO2, ensure you have `conda` and  `snakemake` installed:

 **1. Install conda**: If you do not have conda installed, [install conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).